-These quesadillas are my absolute favorite way to make quesadillas.
+These quesadillas along with my air fryer quesadilla are my absolute favorite ways to make quesadillas.
 The cheese in the quesadillas has the perfect cheese pull experience and the poblano cream sauce tastes so amazing.

 I will either make the quesadillas plain cheese quesadillas or roast extra poblano peppers and add those in for a veggie quesadilla.
 I will provide you with both options in the recipe below.